syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

 ## Generate the PDF file

-We have to use Save method in ReportWriter to generate the PDF document along with information of report stream, it will return the generated file as Stream.
-ReportWriter supports to generate the files with formates of PDF, Word and Excel.
+We have to use `Save` method in `ReportWriter` to generate the PDF document along with information of report stream, it will return the generated file as `Stream`.
+Report writer supports to generate the files with formates of PDF, Word and Excel.
 Here, the sample codes explained to genertare the PDF.
-So, WriterFormat used as PDF.
+So, `WriterFormat` is used as PDF.

 {% highlight C# %}
 public class HomeController : Controller